 Do one last check before bedtime – make sure you haven’t missed any important information about where you need to be and at what time.
-Incidentally, a 10K race I do every year is run on the morning that British summer time ends and the clocks go back.
+Incidentally, a 10K race I used to do every year is run on the morning that Daylight Savings Time ends and the clocks go back.
 I think this is a bit mean, though the worst case scenario is turning up an hour early.
-The start of summer time is a bit riskier, however, as you could potentially miss your race.
+The start of Daylight Savings is a bit riskier, however, as you could potentially miss your race.
 If you’re racing on a Sunday in late March or October, you may want to check this – you have been warned!

 8. Set your alarm and get a good night’s sleep

 Stop obsessing.
 You will be fine.
 Have confidence in the training you’ve done, trust your preparations and try to enjoy the anticipation as well as the race itself.
 Remember to allow yourself plenty of time so you don’t have to rush on race morning, and set your alarm.
 If you’re struggling to fall asleep, try relaxation techniques or just give in, get up and check your kit one more time.
 Then relax.